 “Using a humidifier each night can help to keep the air more moist and in turn, your skin will also have more moisture to absorb,” says Tracy Evans, MD, MPH, Board Certified Dermatologist and medical director of Pacific Skin and Cosmetic Dermatology.
 This is especially important for those who live in dry climates, particularly in the winter when the heat is turned on and the air becomes even drier, she adds.

 For some, humidifiers can provide relief for serious skin problems.
-Some Journal of the European Academy of Dermatology and Venereology “The effect of environmental humidity and temperature on skin barrier function and dermatitis” View Source shows that low humidity and cooler weather can increase the prevalence and risk of flares in people with atopic dermatitis.
-Humidifiers can also be helpful for people who have hand dermatitis and people who use topical and oral retinoids, which can cause Harvard Health Publishing “Do retinoids really reduce wrinkles?”
+Some research Journal of the European Academy of Dermatology and Venereology “The effect of environmental humidity and temperature on skin barrier function and dermatitis” View Source shows that low humidity and cooler weather can increase the prevalence and risk of flares in people with atopic dermatitis.
+Humidifiers can also be helpful for people who have hand dermatitis and people who use topical and oral retinoids, which can cause dryness and irritation Harvard Health Publishing “Do retinoids really reduce wrinkles?”
 View Source to the skin and lips.
-However, there are also Journal of the European Academy of Dermatology and Venereology “Ambient humidity and the skin: the impact of air humidity in healthy and diseased states” View Source suggesting that dryer environments might actually help people with skin conditions like eczema.
+However, there are also data Journal of the European Academy of Dermatology and Venereology “Ambient humidity and the skin: the impact of air humidity in healthy and diseased states” View Source suggesting that dryer environments might actually help people with skin conditions like eczema.

 The jury is still out on whether humidifiers (of any type) can help with other chronic conditions, including congestion, coughing, dry eyes, and frequent nosebleeds.
-Some Canadian Pharmaceutical Journal “Humidifiers and vaporizers” View Source suggests that a humidifier can help you breathe easier and reduce the need for medication when you’re stuffy.
+Some research Canadian Pharmaceutical Journal “Humidifiers and vaporizers” View Source suggests that a humidifier can help you breathe easier and reduce the need for medication when you’re stuffy.

-One American Journal of Epidemiology “Childhood Asthma and Indoor Environmental Risk Factors” View Source found that humidifier use was a risk factor for developing childhood asthma.
+One Canadian study American Journal of Epidemiology “Childhood Asthma and Indoor Environmental Risk Factors” View Source found that humidifier use was a risk factor for developing childhood asthma.
 And in South Korea, there was a well-established association between the inhalation of humidifier disinfectant and lung damage.
 (Those disinfectant products are no longer available.)

 Whatever you do, keep your humidifier clean and consider filling it with distilled water.
 “It is important to find a humidifier that is easy to clean, as it should be cleaned once a week,” says Evans.
 Focus on keeping the tank and the base clean.
 When the filter or wick starts to become crusty or discolored, don’t bother trying to scrub it—it needs to be replaced.
 For other parts, you can clean it with a mixture of water and white vinegar or bleach.
 Some can also be put in the dishwasher.
 “Tap water (as opposed to distilled water) contains impurities which can build up on your humidifier.
 They can also harbor mold or fungus inside,” she explains.